 Within the past few decades, the realization that subsurface injection could contaminate groundwater has prompted many states to develop programs and methods to protect underground sources of useable water.
 Additionally, to increase groundwater protection, a federal Underground Injection Control (UIC) program was established under the provisions of the Safe Drinking Water Act of 1974.
 This federal program establishes minimum requirements for effective state UIC programs.
 Alabama has EPA's approval to run the UIC program in the state.
 Since groundwater is a major source of drinking water in Alabama, the UIC program requirements were designed to prevent contamination of Underground Sources of Drinking Water (USDW) resulting from the operation of injection wells.
-ADEM's UIC rules on public participation follow the same federal requirements as do the NPDES (individual permits) in 40 CFR 124.
-See discussion regarding Individual Permits above.
+ADEM's UIC rules on public participation provide for public notice to be published in a newspaper of general circulation in the area of the discharge.